carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 > ## First and last Tweets.
 >
-> Using the terminal, use the commands `head` and `tail` to
+> Using the terminal or Jupyter, use the commands `head` and `tail` to
-> save the first 2 and last 2 tweets in `taxday.jsonl`.
+> save more than just the first 2 and last 2 tweets in `taxday.jsonl`.
-> Download the file and view it in your web browser.
+> View the file and determine:
 > 1 How long is the time difference between the first and the last tweets?
 > 2 Judging by these 4 tweets, do they arrive in chronological order?
 > 3 Can you think of a more rigorous way to check?
 >
 > ~~~
-> head -n 2 taxday.jsonl >  4tweets.jsonl
+> head -n 10 taxday.jsonl >  20tweets.jsonl
-> tail -n 2 taxday.jsonl >> 4tweets.jsonl
+> tail -n 10 taxday.jsonl >> 20tweets.jsonl
 > ~~~
 > {: .source}
 >